azimuth-cloud/azimuth-config/docs/debugging/access-k3s.md

 extract these details from the Terraform state for the active environment and use them to execute an SSH command to access the provisioned node.

+!!! warning  "Accessing an environment deployed using automation"

+    If you are using `seed-ssh` to access an environment that is deployed using [automation](../deployment/automation.md), you still need to make sure that the Python and Ansible dependencies are installed in order for the script to work:

+    ```sh
+    # Ensure that the Python venv is set up
+    ./bin/ensure-venv

+    # Activate the target environment
+    source ./bin/activate my-site

+    # Install Ansible dependencies
+    ansible-galaxy install -f -r requirements.yml

+    # Execute the seed-ssh script
+    ./bin/seed-ssh
+    ```

 Once on the node, you can use `kubectl` to inspect the state of the Kubernetes cluster.
 It is already configured with the correct kubeconfig file: